Nigel Farage reveals why he’ll be exempt from some I’m a Celeb trials

 Former Brexit Party leader sustained serious injuries after a plane crash in 2010

-The former Ukip and Brexit Party leader will be entering the jungle to take part in the 23rd season of ITV’s reality show, alongside famous faces including Jamie-Lynn Spears, This Morning host Josie Gibson, singer and presenter Marvin Humes and First Dates star Fred Sirieix.
+The former Ukip and Brexit Party leader has entered the jungle to take part in the 23rd season of ITV’s reality show, alongside famous faces including Jamie-Lynn Spears, This Morning host Josie Gibson, singer and presenter Marvin Humes and First Dates star Fred Sirieix.

 Farage is thought to be the highest-paid contestant in I’m A Celebrity history, reportedly receiving £1.5m for his appearance.